 Can Melanoma be Cured?

-With early detection and proper treatment, melanoma has a cure rate of about 95%.
+With early detection and proper treatment, melanoma has a cure rate of about 95% if caught early.
 Melanoma is surgically removed.
-If it spreads, doctors may use chemotherapy, radiation therapy, biological therapy and gene therapy.
+If it spreads, doctors may use chemotherapy, radiation therapy, and biological therapy.

 Prevention is Key